RedHatGov/serverless-workshop-code/kafka/README.md

 # Kafka

 This section contains the necessary resources to be able to setup a Kafka Cluster and Topic.
-The idea is that each participant would set up their own cluster and topic.
+The idea is that each participant would use a shared cluster and set up their own topic.

 ## Setup